fqantonio/GoingInductive/README.md

 The conclusions presented here focus on the junior sample of school 1 (table above).

-**Overall**, as a teacher of science and tech, you should move to implement the inductive strategy as your methodology for learning because it improves the **academic results** with a huge impact on **lab practice**.
+**Overall**, as a teacher of science and tech, you should (or at least think about it) move to implement the inductive strategy as your methodology for learning because it improves the **academic results** with a huge impact on **lab practice**.

-However there are risks and concerns to be accommodated during the process, namely:
+However, there are risks and concerns to be accommodated during the process, namely:

   1. the less adapted to the school system;
-  2. in the **behavior** aspect of the classroom managment and in the **learning transfer**;
+  2. the classroom management students behavior;
+  3. in the **learning transfer** process;
-  3. in less degree of concern, Grade 7 and males seems to benefit less from this change.
+  3. Grade 7 and males, in less degree of concern, seems to benefit less from this change.

-**Bottom of line**, if you don't want to have the less risks as possible, change if you have a student group more adapted to school and if you want to increase the lab practices skills.
+**Bottom of line**, if you don't want to take the risks, change conditional to have a student group more adapted to school and if you want to increase the lab practices skills.

 RISKS:
   1. In the **learning transfer** and **academic results**, there is the risk that the less adapted to the school environment suffer more with this strategic change;